moebiussurfing/ofxSurfingWaveplots/README.md

 }
 void ofApp::audioIn(ofSoundBuffer& input)
 {
-    // Feed the waveformPlot object.
+    // Feed the waveformPlot object with audio samples.
     // Look the examples.
 }
 ```